products liability

 1. Design Defects

-1. Manufacturing defects occur during the construction or production of the item
+Manufacturing defects occur during the construction or production of the item.
+In contrast to design defects, only some of the products of the same type are flawed.

-1. Defects in marketing deal with improper instructions and failures to warn consumers of latent dangers in the product
+Defects in marketing deal with improper instructions and failures to warn consumers of latent dangers in the product.

 Strict Liability

 Products Liability is generally considered a strict liability offense.
-With regard to products liability, a defendant is liable when the plaintiff proves that the product is defective, regardless of the defendant's intent.
+A defendant is liable when the plaintiff proves that the product is defective, regardless of the defendant's intent.
 It is irrelevant whether the manufacturer or supplier exercised great care; if there is a defect in the product that causes harm, he or she will be liable for it.

 Overcoming Liability Even When the Product is Defective

-Even when a product is defective due to a design flaw, some courts will use one of two tests to find that the defendant has no liability.
+Even when a product is defective due to a design flaw, some courts will use one of or a mix of two tests to find that the defendant has no liability.

 1. Risk-Utility Test

-1. if a reasonable consumer would not find the product to be defective even when using it in a reasonable manner, then the defendant is not liable, even if the product's design flaw resulted in injury
+If a reasonable consumer would not find the product to be defective even when used in a reasonably foreseeable manner, the defendant is not liable, even if the design caused injury.

 Products Liability and Forums

-Products liability cases can involve defendants and plaintiffs from a large number of jurisdictions, due to the number of steps required in the creation of a product, and the resulting large number of people who use a given product.
+Products liability cases can involve defendants and plaintiffs from many jurisdictions, due to the number of steps required in the creation of a product, and the resulting large number of people who use a given product.
 Due to the large number of people who may be involved in products liability cases, plaintiffs often forum shop to find judges sympathetic to products liability claims.
 In Bristol-Myers Squibb Co. v.
-Superior Court of California (2017), the Supreme Court limited the forum-shopping ability of plaintiffs in products liability cases.
+Superior Court of California, 582 U.S. 255 (2017), the Supreme Court limited the forum-shopping ability of plaintiffs in products liability cases.

 For more on products liability in general, see this Harvard Law Review note, this Harvard Law Review note, and this Notre Dame Law Review note